Discover more from Secretorum

 The Reality Club was an informal gathering of intellectuals who met from 1981 to 1996 in Chinese restaurants, artist lofts, investment banking firms, ballrooms, museums, living rooms and elsewhere.
-Reality Club members presented their work with the understanding that they will be challenged.
-The hallmark of The Reality Club has been rigorous and sometimes impolite (but not ad hominem) discourse.
 The motto of the Club was inspired by the late artist-philosopher James Lee Byars:

 "To arrive at the edge of the world's knowledge, seek out the most complex and sophisticated minds, put them in a room together, and have them ask each other the questions they are asking themselves."

-Edge.org is the online version of the Reality Club — they get the world’s leading scientists, philosophers, and artists into a room (often a virtual one) and post videos and transcripts of their discussions.
-In addition to hosting events and conversations, Edge.org also solicits and collects essays on particular themes or questions.
-For 20 years, they have asked their roster of contributors (essentially an all-star team of the world’s best thinkers — Dawkins, Dennett, Cowen, and some personal favorites of mine like Thomas Metzinger and Robert Sapolsky) an annual question and compiled their responses.
+Edge.org is the online version of the Reality Club.
+In addition to hosting conversations between some of the world’s leading scientists, philosophers, and artists, Edge also solicits and collects essays on particular themes or questions.
+For 20 years, they have asked their roster of contributors an annual question and compiled their responses.
 Some examples:

-The website is a little wonky — click “View All Responses” right under the title to see all of the short essays that people produce in response to the questions (each question typically has around 200 essays).
+(protip: the website is a little wonky—click “View All Responses” right under the title to see all of the short essays that people produce in response to the questions (each question typically has around 200 essays).
 The essays can be a little hit-or-miss (but what isn’t though), but there are some real gems if you dig around a bit.
-Overall, it’s a pretty cool resource for quickly imbibing ideas from a diverse pool of the world’s smartest people.
+Overall, it’s a pretty cool resource for quickly imbibing ideas from a diverse pool of thinkers.)

-The title of this post is also a reference to Isaac Asimov’s fantastic short story “The Last Question”; if you haven’t read the story then please stop wasting your time on this and go read it.
+(And if you haven’t Isaac Asimov’s fantastic short story “The Last Question” then please stop wasting your time on this and go read it now.)

 What is the biological price of being a species with a sense of humor?